-Papers or projects in any media, from any discipline will be accepted, as long as a bibliography is present, the project or paper has not been previously published, and appropriate use of library-based resources can be demonstrated.
+Papers or projects in any media, from any discipline will be accepted, as long as a bibliography is present, the project or paper has not been previously published (in a peer-reviewed journal, for example), and appropriate use of library-based resources can be demonstrated.
 On the checklist, make sure to check the box for which category you are submitting your paper or project.

 What qualifies as a "library resource?"

 A library resource is information that is accessed in a UK library, through UK libraries' website or database, or through interlibrary loan.
-Such resources include books, journals, sound recordings, video recordings, and primary resources such as archives, oral histories, rare manuscripts, and records in Special Collections and Archives.
+Such resources include books, journals, databases, articles, microfilm or microfiche, sound recordings, video recordings, and primary resources such as archives, oral histories, rare manuscripts, and historical records in Special Collections.

 May my project be something other than an article or paper, e.g., a poster, DVD, work of art, speech?

 Yes, projects in all media are eligible.
 If your project is a speech, you must submit a written version of the speech.
-A video of the speech is not required but is welcomed.
+A video of the speech is not required but is welcomed in addition to the written version.
 E-mail the Selection Committee chair. for instructions on submitting a project if it is in a format you cannot submit online.
 Make sure to check the box for which category you are submitting your paper or project to on the checklist.

 Does my project have to include a bibliography?